 How is Faslodex given?

 Faslodex is usually given once every 2 weeks at first, and then once a month.
-Do not miss any scheduled appointments.

 What happens if I miss a dose?